CPS-Cornell/course/docs/labs/Lab0/Lab0.md

 Print the elapsed time
 ```

 4. Measure the performance of the single-threaded and multithreaded programs in MicroPython and compare them to the C++ program.
-Compare the multithreaded performance to the single-threaded performance in both languages.
+Compare the multithreaded performance to the single-threaded performance in both languages. **Note:** you do not need to implement the threading test in C++ as the Arduino IDE does not support threading.

 ### **Task 7: Extra Credit (1-3 points) (Optional)**